Introduction

 After you have completed this learning activity, you will be able to

-To start, you will look at the categories that are most commonly used to study ancient history.
+To start, you will explore the categories that are most commonly used to study ancient history.

 What is ancient history?